 Bookshelf Central provides the resource books for Tapestry of Grace plus suggested grammar and spelling curricula.
 The books are also available from major book retailers.
 In addition, many of the books are available through the library or can purchased used.

-I love Tapestry of Grace for my family and plan to use it for a very long time!
+I love Tapestry of Grace Year 3 for my family and plan to use all the years for a very long time!
 I think it provides the framework to provide my children with an excellent understanding of history and God’s sovereign hand in history.
-If Tapestry of Grace sounds like something your family would like, be sure to go to their website to download their free samples.
-You can see the layout of the program and try out the digital version for yourself.